-The information listed below is offered as a guide for students and not intended to provide professional tax advice.
-If you have questions or need further assistance please contact your tax advisor or the Internal Revenue Service (IRS) at http://www.irs.gov/
+This is an informational guide for students not intended to provide professional tax advice.
+If you have questions or need further assistance, please contact your tax advisor or the Internal Revenue Service (IRS) at https://www.irs.gov/

 Frequently Asked Questions (FAQs) about Form 1098-T:

 - What is a Form 1098-T and why do I need one?

 All eligible educational institutions must file a Form 1098-T to report information to the Internal Revenue Service (IRS) for each qualifying student for whom a reportable transaction is made during the calendar tax year.
 The 1098-T form that you received is for your use in preparing your federal income tax return.
 Please note that your 1098-T form may not provide all of the information you need to determine eligibility for tax credits and deductions.
 Eligibility for any tax benefit depends upon your individual facts and circumstances and the College/District cannot provide you with any tax advice.

 - What does the 1098-T form look like?

 - What is the deadline for the 1098-T forms to be mailed to students?

 The Form 1098-T will be provided by January 31st of each year for the previous calendar year.